New Paltz (village), New York: Halloween

-Pride parade
+Pride march

-A pride parade celebrating LGBT culture is a focus of pride celebrations in June, drawing a number of out-of-town visitors to see the community where same-sex weddings were performed when they were still illegal.
+A pride march celebrating LGBT culture is a focus of pride celebrations in June, drawing a number of out-of-town visitors to see the community where same-sex weddings were performed when they were still illegal.

 Memorial Day parade

 The local Memorial Day parade is always held on the actual Memorial Day, not the Monday substitute agreed upon in Congress.

 Turkey Trot

 A fundraising run on Thanksgiving to support Family of New Paltz.

 New Paltz Regatta

 A river race using home made boats that was started in 1955 by Delta Kappa fraternity at SUNY New Paltz.
-It has since been taken over by local citizens and is held in May every year to celebrate the start of Summer.
+It has since been taken over by local citizens and is held every year to celebrate the start of summer.